Legislative Priorities 2026

 Environmental Justice

 NASW-MN advocates for environmental justice.
-We value sustainable decisions that allow all people to hold confidence that their community and natural environment is safe and productive.
-We support:
+We value sustainable decisions that allow all people to hold confidence that their community and natural environment are safe and productive.

-- Delivery of clean drinking water to all Minnesota residents.
+- Clean drinking water for all Minnesota residents.

 - Prioritizing clean energy transit routes and clean energy buses, including school buses, especially those serving low-income neighborhoods.